Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Experiments

-As previous network pruning methods mainly operate on the fine-tuned instead of delta parameters, we also conduct experiments under this setting.
-For decoder-based LMs, we find they perform badly when removing fine-tuned parameters even with 10\% as the drop rate.
-Quantitatively, the performance sharply drops from 67.20 to 8.56 on AlpacaEval for WizardLM-13B, from 64.22/14.02 to 0.38/0.16 on GSM8K/MATH for WizardMath-13B, from 63.41/55.40 to 0.0/0.20 on HumanEval/MBPP for WizardCoder-Python-13B, from 23.78/27.60 to 0.0/0.0 on HumanEval/MBPP for llama-2-13b-code-alpaca.
-Similar observations can also be found on MP or decoder-based LMs with 7B and 70B sizes.
-Partial results on encoder-based LMs are shown in \figref{fig:plms_mask_finetuned_weight_comparison} and please refer to \figref{fig:plms_mask_finetuned_weight_comparison_all_results} in \secref{section-appendix-additional_results_plms_drop_fine_tuned_parameters} for additional results.
-We observe that directly eliminating the fine-tuned parameters by either DARE or MP would also lead to bad performance on encoder-based LMs.
-Moreover, decoder-based LMs tend to be affected more than encoder-based LMs and this may be because they are more capable and strongly correlated with the fine-tuned parameters.
-Removing a relatively small ratio of fine-tuned parameters would greatly harm their performance.
+As previous network pruning methods mainly operate on the fine-tuned instead of delta parameters, we also conduct experiments under this setting with both decoder- and .
+For decoder-based LMs, we find they perform badly when removing fine-tuned parameters even with 0.1 as the drop rate.
+Quantitatively, the performance sharply drops from 67.20 to 8.56 on AlpacaEval for WizardLM-13B, from 64.22/14.02 to 0.38/0.16 on GSM8K/MATH for WizardMath-13B, from 63.41/55.40 to 0.0/0.20 on HumanEval/MBPP for WizardCoder-Python-13B.
+Similar observations can also be found on MP or decoder-based LMs with 7B, 34B, or 70B sizes.
+Partial results on encoder-based LMs are shown in \figref{fig:plms_mask_finetuned_weight_comparison} and please see \figref{fig:plms_mask_finetuned_weight_comparison_all_results} in \secref{section-appendix-additional_results_plms_drop_fine_tuned_parameters} for additional results.

+We observe that directly eliminating the fine-tuned parameters by either DARE or MP would lead to worse performance on encoder-based LMs.
+The above results confirm that the knowledge is inherent in pre-trained LMs, and SFT is responsible for unlocking instead of introducing new capabilities.
+Moreover, decoder-based LMs are more susceptible than encoder-based LMs when removing fine-tuned parameters.
+This could be attributed to the fact that decoder-based LMs exhibit a higher degree of capability and have a stronger correlation with the fine-tuned parameters.
+Consequently, even the removal of a relatively small proportion of fine-tuned parameters can significantly degrade their performance.